CivicaDigital/NodeJsDojo/README.md

 Another core part of Node is [npm](https://docs.npmjs.com/), or *node package manager*.
 Since a key functionality of Node is modularity, npm allows users to publish packages to a registry via a Command Line Interface (CLI) - this will be explored later.

-To understand some of these concepts better, let's get coding by playing around with some commands in Node.
+To understand some of these concepts better, it's time to get coding!

 ## Node CLI and REPL